 Hen Party Extras

-Once you’ve planned the main parts its time to start thinking about your extras!
-These are the finishing touches that will really personalise the celebrations and make it one to remember for the bride to be and the rest of the group.
+Once you’ve planned the main parts, , start thinking about your extras!
+These finishing touches will really personalise the celebrations and make them one to remember for the bride-to-be and the rest of the group.

-Hen party games are a great addition to a hen do and planning them into a celebration is a must!
-We have over 20 different games that will be suited for all different groups.
-Have a read and pick out your favourite ones that you want to play on the day!
+Hen party games are a great addition to any hen do, and making sure to include them whilst planning your celebrations is an absolute must!
+Lucky for you, we have over twenty games on our site to suit all kinds of groups - Simply take a look at what we’ve got and pick out your favourite ones to play on the day!